gokayfem/ComfyUI_VLM_nodes/README.md

 The model boasts 1.6 billion parameters and is made available for research purposes only; commercial use is not allowed.

 ## Automatic Prompt Generator Node
-This Node is designed to transform textual descriptions into automatically generated image generation prompts.
+This node is designed to transform textual descriptions into automatically generated image generation prompts.
 Leveraging the power of OpenAI's GPT-3.5, it simplifies the process of creating vivid and detailed prompts for image generation.

 ## Usage